HOW CAN WE IMPROVE OUR MEMORY?

 What if you forget to check your calendar?
 Therefore, training your memory is a worthwhile effort.

 The more you practice, the less effort memory will require.
-You will soon discover that you would rather memorize things than write them.
+You soon discover that you would rather memorize things than write them.

 However, don’t be afraid that you will somehow mess up your mind and make it less effective or creative.